hamsaal/rick-and-morty/README.md

 4. **Back Button**: The Profile page features a Back button, allowing users to easily navigate back to the Home page and the main table of characters.

-### Bonus Features

-- **Pagination**: The main table on the Home page supports pagination, enhancing usability by allowing users to navigate through different sets of character data easily.
+5. **Pagination**: The main table on the Home page supports pagination, enhancing usability by allowing users to navigate through different sets of character data easily.

-- **Search Functionality**: Users can quickly find characters by using the search field on the Home page.
+6. **Search Functionality**: Users can quickly find characters by using the search field on the Home page.
 The search operates on an `onChange` event, instantly filtering the displayed rows based on the entered search string.

-### Note:

-- The initial version displays the first batch of data without considering pagination.
-However, pagination has been added as a bonus feature to improve the user experience.

-Feel free to explore the application and discover the intriguing world of Rick and Morty through the detailed character profiles!

 ## Getting Started